JovanyZepeda/TidyDogSource/README.md

 # TidyDogSource
-A social experiment to test the effects of robot assisted cleaning services
+A social experiment to test the effects of robot assisted cleaning services.